tree-sitter/tree-sitter/README.md

 for use in text-editing programs.

-Tree-sitter uses a sentential-form incremental [LR parsing](https://en.wikipedia.org/wiki/LR_parser) algorithm, as described in the paper *[Efficient and Flexible Incremental Parsing](http://harmonia.cs.berkeley.edu/papers/twagner-parsing.ps.gz)* by Tim Wagner.
+Tree-sitter uses a sentential-form incremental [LR parsing](https://en.wikipedia.org/wiki/LR_parser) algorithm, as described in the paper *[Efficient and Flexible Incremental Parsing](https://pdfs.semanticscholar.org/4d22/fab95c78b3c23fa9dff88fb82976edc213c2.pdf)* by Tim Wagner & Susan Graham.
 It handles ambiguity at compile-time via [precedence annotations](https://en.wikipedia.org/wiki/Operator-precedence_parser), and at run-time via the [GLR algorithm](https://en.wikipedia.org/wiki/GLR_parser).
 This allows it to generate a fast parser for any context-free grammar.